 As educators, we all know the importance of building positive relationships with and among our students.
-We also know, however, that creating great relationships in our classrooms can be challenging, especially when we have limited time and resources.
+Good relationships can help students develop a growth mindset, encourage kindness in the classroom, increase students’ learning, improve students’ self-confidence, and make your classroom feel welcoming.
+We also know, however, that creating these relationships in our classrooms can be challenging, especially when we have limited time and resources.
 That’s where these quick relationship building activities come in!
 In this post, I have created a list of 8 relationship building activities that can easily fit into your busy schedule, will help you connect with your kiddos, and will help your students bond with one another.

 Relationship Building Activities: 5 Minutes or Less